-In the mid-1990s Canadian yields averaged 1.25% more than those in the U.S., primarily due to: (i) the budget deficits in Canada, and (ii) the international importance of the U.S. government bond market.
+In the mid-1990s Canadian yields averaged 1.1% more than those in the U.S., primarily due to: (i) the budget deficits in Canada, and (ii) the international importance of the U.S. government bond market.

 This started to change as Canadian government budgets became balanced and the supply of bonds dropped.
-From 1997 until 2005, Canadian and U.S. government bond yields were similar with Canadian yields sometimes slightly above and sometimes slightly below those in the U.S. Since 2006, Canadian long-term government bond yields have been on average 0.44% below those in the U.S. This difference in yields approached zero or reversed only during crises periods: the 2008-2009 global financial crisis, the 2011-2012 Euro sovereign debt crisis, and the initial period of the COVID-19 health crisis in early 2020.
+From 1997 until 2005, Canadian and U.S. government bond yields were similar, with Canadian yields sometimes slightly above and sometimes slightly below those in the U.S. Since 2006, Canadian long-term government bond yields have been on average 0.42% below those in the U.S. This difference in yields approached zero or reversed only during crises periods: the 2008-2009 global financial crisis, the 2011-2012 Euro sovereign debt crisis, and briefly at the height of COVID-19 in 2020 and during the pandemic recovery in late 2021.